espertus/roster-capture/README.md

 ### What permissions are required?

 * CAMERA, so students can take selfies
+* RECORD_AUDIO, so students can record their names
 * INTERNET, so it can check for updates
-* RECORD_AUDIO, so students can record their names
+* REQUEST_INSTALL_PACKAGES, so it can install updates with user permission
 * USE_BIOMETRIC, so students can't do anything but add their information

 ### What version of Android is required?

-Android 14 (API 34)
+Android 12 (API 31)

 ### What information does the app collect?